Mythologia

 Mythologie ou explication des Fables, Paris, Pierre Chevalier et Samuel Thiboust, 1627

 To create his new edition, Jean Baudoin took inspiration from the 1612 edition translated by Jean de Montlyard and published with Paul Frellon.
-Baudoin kept the margin notes which act as titles for the paragraphs, ...
+Baudoin kept the margin notes which act as titles for the paragraphs, sometimes as ...
 Lire la suite ⇾